Gold rallies Rs 527; silver zooms Rs 1,043

-New Delhi: Gold rallied Rs 527 to Rs 48,589 per 10 grams in the national capital on Wednesday reflecting gains in global precious metal prices, according to HDFC Securities.
+New Delhi, May 26: Gold rallied Rs 527 to Rs 48,589 per 10 grams in the national capital on Wednesday reflecting gains in global precious metal prices, according to HDFC Securities.

 In the previous trade, the precious metal had closed at Rs 48,062 per 10 grams.